kadiraio/kadiraio.github.io/_posts/academy/2014-04-21-getting-started-with-meteor-apm.md

 > You can follow the [same process](https://www.youtube.com/watch?v=CTk0Qvj0n6Y&feature=youtu.be) for PubSub, but you will need to sort the Pub/Sub Breakdown by [SubRate](http://support.meteorapm.com/knowledgebase/articles/347439-subrate) instead of Throughput.

-There are many more ways to improve your app with Meteor APM.
+There are many more ways to improve your app with Kadira.
 Explore and [share](http://support.meteorapm.com/forums/224274-general) your discoveries with us.
-You can also refer the tutorials on the [Meteor APM Academy](https://meteorapm.com/academy/) to find more ways to improve your app.
+You can also refer the tutorials on the [Kadira Academy](https://meteorapm.com/academy/) to find more ways to improve your app.

 If you need help or more information, contact arunoda at `arunoda [at] meteorhacks.com`.
 Good luck and don't forget to share your [experience](http://support.meteorapm.com/forums/224274-general) with us.